 In October 2011, EPA announced which proposals would receive funding.

-The information on this website has been provided by federal agencies that participate in the Great Lakes Restoration Initiative.
-Each agency is responsible for the accuracy of its information.
-The project information was verified by each agency in February 2013.
+The information on this website has been provided to EPA by the federal agencies that participate in the Great Lakes Restoration Initiative.
+Each agency verifies and is responsible for the accuracy of its information.

 Funding includes GLRI funds for on-the-ground and in-the-water work.
 Some agencies also include their GLRI-funded operational costs, such as project management.